 7. Odysseas Elytis Theatre

 Next up is the stunning modern theatre, Odysseas Elytis.
-Although it was completed in 1997, it was modelled on the ancient theatres of Greece and feels like it must be considerably older.
+Although it was completed in 1997, the theatre was modelled on the ancient theatres of Greece and feels like it must be considerably older.
 Its stands are made out of marble and can accommodate 1100 people.

 Concerts are regularly held at the Odysseas Elytis Theatre between May and September.
 It must be an amazing place to see theatre or hear music.
 The theatre itself is stunning and the views are outstanding.